atoffano/entity-norm/README.md

 Arguments are as follow:
 - `BioSyn` : BioSyn's scoring function.
 Very lenient towards mentions normalized by multiple concepts.
 - `Lightweight` : Lightweight's scoring function.
 Strict towards mentions normalized by multiple concepts.
-- `Ref` : A custom made scoring function that takes into account the inherent difficulty of multiple concept          normalization while not being too lenient.
+- `Ref` : A custom made scoring function that acts as a middleground between the previous functions by balancing the rewards of multiple concept normalization according to the difficulty of the normalization.

-`--evalset` handles whether the model should be tested on the `test` set or `dev` set and subsequently whether training should be done on training set or train+dev set.
+`--evalset` indicates whether the model should be tested on the `test` set or `dev` set and subsequently whether the training should be done on the training set or the traindev set.

 `--original` does not take any additional argument.
-Data used by the pipeline comes from already standardized data stored in `data/standardized`.
-Using this argument redirects data used to original data (available online) stored in `data/original`.
+Data used by the pipeline comes from already standardized data stored in `data/standardized`. \
+Using this argument specify that the used data must come from the non-standardized, original data (e.g. as is published online) stored in `data/original`.
 Original data can be downloaded here:
 - [ncbi-disease](https://www.ncbi.nlm.nih.gov/CBBresearch/Dogan/DISEASE/)
 - [Bacteria Biotope 4](https://sites.google.com/view/bb-2019/dataset?authuser=0)

-# Parameters
+### Parameters
 Parameters specific to each method can be configured through the `config.json` file.
 Those include among others the learning rate, number of epochs, decay rate and seed.
 Default parameters are based on those specified by the authors of each method.

 ## Standard format
 To allow for interoperability of methods, datasets are converted from their original format to a common one.
 Each dataset is split in `train`, `dev` and `test` folder each containing two files per text sharing a uniq id (usually its pmid for biomedical articles):
-- `[id]_header.txt`
-- `[id]_data.txt`

-`[id]_header.txt` contains the raw text.
+- `[id]_header.txt` contains the raw text.
 The first line is the title (in case of an article) while the second line contains the abstract. \
-`[id]_data.txt` is a tabulation-separated `'\t'` file containing the data itself, with a header in the first line. \
+- `[id]_data.txt` is a tabulation-separated `'\t'` file containing the data itself, with a header in the first line. \
 Mentions normalized by multiple concepts are separated by a '|' sign.

 Example: `23402_data.txt`